nervosnetwork/ckb/rpc/README.md

 The fee rate is the ratio between fee and transaction weight in unit Shannon per 1,000 bytes.

-Based on the context, the weight is either the transaction virtual bytes or serialization size in block.
+Based on the context, the weight is either the transaction virtual bytes or serialization size in the block.

 This is a 64-bit unsigned integer type encoded as the 0x-prefixed hex string in JSON.
 See examples of [Uint64](#type-uint64).

 ### Type `H256`

-The 32-byte fixed length binary data.
+The 32-byte fixed-length binary data.

 The name comes from the number of bits in the data.

-In JSONRPC, it is encoded as 0x-prefixed hex string.
+In JSONRPC, it is encoded as a 0x-prefixed hex string.